poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ### Adding more container to compose... and more complexity

-From here, everything is possible - without a specific order, I added a variety of things:
+From here, everything is possible - without a specific order, you can add a variety of things:

-- An RFlink device (USB) to access weather stations signals
+- An RFlink device (USB) to access weather stations signals (radio frequencies on 433MHz)
-- A back up service for my configuration (duplicati)
+- A back up service for the whole configuration (eg. duplicati)
-- A reverse proxy for external access
+- A reverse proxy for external access (Traefik or nginx)
 - A Network Video Recording (Frigate) to manage cameras ...

-??? bug "TODO"
-    Architecture diagramme

-    Specific features used

 ``` mermaid